evalece/RAG/technical_log/README.md

 # May 21 and 22 - Reading of LangChain Doc (zzz to wow)
 - I discussed with ChatGPT 4o and it came up with the right word "LLM wrapper" — similar tools are LlamaIndex, Haystack, Semantic Kernel, CrewAI, Flowise etc. I choose LangChiain for job searching purpose
 - LangChain LLMs need $ to run, for this development, we will try choosing from The Hugging Face LLMs that supports LangChain APIs

+# May 24 - Readings and Pivots on this project
+- I read (actually, quickly scan through): ReAct, Facilitating Multu-Trun Function Calling For LLMs Via Compositional Institutution Tuning, LoRA, Understanding Zero-Shot and Few-Shot in LLMs
+- Thought: This project can focus on making LLM agent microservice-like:
+    - 1. Configurable in and outside of pipeline
+    - 2. Runnable, test-able in and outside of pipeline
+    - 3. Configuration allows for features mention in several papers (i.e., prompt, LLM, Transformer or other training modules, memory, few or zero-shot).
+    - 4. Monitoring, re-configuration, re-arrangement and benchmarking easy
+    - 5. (I haven't read this part) Considers GPU and other hardware optimization

+- Otherwise, I am thinking about demoing using LoRA with a customized transformer + ReAct on a smaller subet of chosen topic using few-shot training, or each having their own independent pipeline